-A brief overview of the signs and symptoms of anorexia nervosa, and how it's treated in children and adolescents.
+A brief overview of the signs and symptoms of anorexia nervosa, and how it's treated.

 Anorexia nervosa is an eating disorder characterized by severe weight loss, a dangerously low body weight, and a distorted body image that drives an otherwise high-functioning person—usually a young woman—to starve herself.
-Adolescents with anorexia keep themselves underweight by eating sparsely, as well as purging—by induced vomiting, laxative use, etc.—and exercising intensely, often without recognizing that their actions are unhealthy or that their perceptions of their bodies are not normal.
+People with anorexia may keep themselves underweight by eating sparsely or through purging—by induced vomiting, laxative use, etc.—and exercising intensely, often without recognizing that their actions are unhealthy or that their perceptions of their bodies are not normal.

 - Rejection of a healthy amount of food

 - A gross overvaluing of shape and weight as components of her identity